ahbk/my-nixos/readme.md

-Definition of per-domain Django+SvelteKit apps to serve\.
+Definition of per-domain Django+React apps to serve\.